Artur-T-Malas/book-notes/README.md

 - Add validation, sanitization and duplicate prevention to adding and editing ratings
 - Modified adding of ratings to work on book ID instead of title
 - Add validation and sanitization of all user inputs
+- Create query to be used for the search bar (searching books by partial title or author name)